openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/onnx_specific/Convert_Mask_RCNN.md

 The instructions below are applicable **only** to the Mask R-CNN model converted to the ONNX file format from the [maskrcnn-benchmark model](https://github.com/facebookresearch/maskrcnn-benchmark).

-1. Download the pre-trained model file from [onnx/models](https://github.com/onnx/models/tree/master/vision/object_detection_segmentation/mask-rcnn):
+1. Download the pretrained model file from [onnx/models](https://github.com/onnx/models/tree/master/vision/object_detection_segmentation/mask-rcnn):
    * commit-SHA: 8883e49e68de7b43e263d56b9ed156dfa1e03117.

 2. Generate the Intermediate Representation (IR) of the model by changing your current working directory to the Model Optimizer installation directory and running the Model Optimizer with the following parameters: